 During this workshop, we will discuss "Effective Client Interviewing."
-A client can be anyone who is over or under the age of 65 who has been diagnosed with a mental illness or intellectual/developmental need help, as well as oversight.
+A client can be anyone who is over or under the age of 65 who has been diagnosed with a mental illness or intellectual/developmental person can lose; their right to make their own decisions.
+Guardians disability.
+Come prepared to learn about dynamics and how these need help, as well as oversight.
 Serving as guardian is one of society's risk factors can contribute to Abuse, Neglect, and Exploitation of the people we are set forth to protect.
 Focus will be on basic skills for Colleen Beach, School of Social Work, Monmouth University come common obstacles in communication while recognizing how ment of Human Services self-awareness may influence the interview.